viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 I tested the script on Ubuntu 22.04 and Windows 11.

-The default port the script listens on for connections is 65432, and the default bind IP address is 0.0.0.0 (i.e., the script listens on all the configured network interfaces).
+The default port the script listens on for connections is 65432, and the default bind IP address is 0.0.0.0 (i.e., the script listens on all the configured network interfaces). **Make sure that the firewall on your PC allows incoming connections to Python on a given port.**

 In typical use, you will want to specify the output folder for the files.
 For example:

 `python file_via_socket.py --path c:\Temp\XADC_data`